waynodiablo/Oystercard/pills/final_project_presentations.md

 # Final Project Presentations

-Here are some guidelines to help you get started when planning your final project presentations:
+Here are some guidelines for your final project presentations:

-* The time limit is 5 minutes - practice, practice, practice to ensure you are around the correct length.
+* The time limit is 5 minutes.
+Practice, practice, practice to ensure you come in under the time limit.
+You'll be cut off at 5 minutes!

-* Ensure that you clearly define the problem you are solving.
-* Focus on the user story - if the audience empathises with the user, they will be able to see themselves using your app.
+* To guide you on what to include, think what you found interesting about other people’s presentations.

 * If appropriate, make it funny.
 If not, make it engaging.

-* Consider using a video for the technical demonstration, instead of using the live site.
+* Explain very briefly a scenario where someone might use your app.

+* Make a video that demonstrates a user using your app.
+One of your team can describe what's going on as the video plays.
+No need for a live demo (every time I've done a live demo, at least one thing has gone wrong).

-* If you had a real client, describe the learning you gained from working with them.
+* Describe any interesting struggles you had with teamwork, learning or programming.
+Describe how you overcame them.

-* It's good to mention your code coverage - if you have coveralls or code climate on your app, feel free to boast about your score!
-* It's OK to talk about the technology you used, although bear in mind that the audience probably do not have great technical knowledge, so it may go over their heads - keep it short and simple.
+* Describe the architecture of your project.
+Make sure a non-technical audience will be able to understand your description.
+Don't just list the technologies you used.
+Instead, perhaps describe how information flows through your architecture.

+* There's no need to talk about the future direction of the project.
+Focus your presentation on what you've already achieved.

+* Make sure your presentation is on a computer that has HDMI.